Wenzel/wenzel.github.io/_posts/2018-05-02-ubuntu-lts-disappointed.md

 # 2 - NetworkManager

-We continue with the second one, `NetworkManager`, which was sometimes completely absent when Ubuntu finishes its booting sequence and arrived on the Desktop.
+We continue with the second one, `NetworkManager`, which was sometimes completely absent when Ubuntu finished its booting sequence and arrived on the Desktop.

 I simply had no network, because `NetworkManager` was `inactive` !